Travel Guide: El Nido and Puerto Princesa in 4 Days

 - There’s no nearby clinics or hospital so you better be extra careful during your visit.

 This is the highlight of our visit.
 The island hopping!
 Seeing the beautiful islands with stunning rock formations was definitely overwhelming.
 Each island has a different personality that offers unique scenery.
-No wonder it is listed as the most beautiful islands in the world.
+No wonder it is listed as the most beautiful island in the world.

 - Helicopter Island